indramaia/shark_attack/README.md

 [Project Description](https://)

-▶ The project’s initial question is to find out what are the metrics that correlate with the fatality rate.
-Secondly I seek to understand variable trends in shark attacks fatality rate, like the fatality ranking by location.
-Then I answer what are the most frequent types of injuries?
-In order to achieve this objective, it is necessary to import pandas, matplotlib.pyplot and seaborn libraries and use dataframe’s manipulation basics like filtering, cleaning and graph analysis.
+▶ The project seeks to understand if there are any variable that correlate with the fatality rate.
+In order to achieve this objective, it was necessary to import pandas, numpy, matplotlib.pyplot and seaborn libraries and use dataframe’s manipulation basics like filtering, cleaning and graph analysis.

 ▶ Variables: